Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 240 GDDR5 should perform a little bit faster than the Radeon HD 4750 in general. (explain)
+Memory BandwidthThe GeForce GT 240 GDDR5, in theory, should be a little bit faster than the Radeon HD 4750 overall. (explain)

-Texel RateThe Radeon HD 4750 will be quite a bit (about 33%) more effective at anisotropic filtering than the GeForce GT 240 GDDR5. (explain)
+Texel RateThe Radeon HD 4750 should be quite a bit (approximately 33%) more effective at AF than the GeForce GT 240 GDDR5. (explain)

-Pixel RateThe Radeon HD 4750 is much (approximately 165%) faster with regards to anti-aliasing than the GeForce GT 240 GDDR5, and able to handle higher resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 4750 should be quite a bit (more or less 165%) more effective at FSAA than the GeForce GT 240 GDDR5, and also should be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison